Disciplinary & Divisional (D&D) Track

-An Individually Structured Major (ISM) track also is available in the Distributed Studies major.
-Admission to this track also requires permission from the College of Arts & Sciences dean's office.
-Students pursuing the ISM track must work with a faculty member to construct a major that focuses on some of aspect of the arts and sciences not adequately addressed by any other major, minor, or certificate offered by the college.
 Any major constructed by a student pursuing the ISM track must meet the college's minimum major requirements of 30 credit hours and 18 upper-division credit hours in major coursework.
 Most ISMs exceed these credit minimums.
 Students pursuing the ISM track must write and defend a thesis based on original scholarly or creative work.
 This thesis can be completed either in a departmental honors program or by taking ARSC 4909 Senior Thesis for Individually Structured Major and is overseen by the student’s faculty sponsor.

-For more information about either of the tracks in the Distributed Studies major please consult with your Arts and Sciences Academic Advisor.
+For more information about either of the tracks in the distributed studies major, students should consult with their College of Arts & Sciences academic advisor.